mwmlln/shinju_select/static/documentation/TESTING.md

   * Visual inspection to ensure that page contains and displays appropriate information.

+#### FAQs page

+  * Visual inspection to ensure that page contains and displays appropriate information.

 #### Contact us page

  * Ensure that forms are validated, email sent also saved in the database on form submission.